jordanprimas/Connect-U-Project/README.md

 * Join groups with other users who have similar intrests

 ### User Interface Walkthrough
-1. **Home Page:** After logging in, users are directed to the home page where they can create a new post, view all their posts, and edit/delete those posts
+1. **Home Page:** After logging in, users are directed to the home page where they can create a new post, view all their posts, and edit/delete those posts.
-2. **Navigation Bar:** The navigation bar includes links to the home page, all users posts, and all groups
+2. **Navigation Bar:** The navigation bar includes links to the home page, all user's posts, and all groups.
-3. **Posts Page:** Users can view posts for all other users
+3. **Posts Page:** Users can view posts for all other users.
-4. **Groups Page:** Users can view and join groups
+4. **Groups Page:** Users can view and join groups.
-5. **Logout button:** Users can logout of their account and return to the login page
+5. **Logout button:** Users can logout of their account and return to the login page.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.